 November 2: Hang out in the city again to watch a few final parades.
 If you’ve not had your fill of cemeteries, head to one you’ve not yet been.
 I went to San Felipe which I’d missed the previous nights.

 November 3-5: Explore Oaxaca!
-There are so many things to including touring the street art, mezcal tasting, hiking between Pueblos Mancomunados villages in the countryside and visiting Monte Alban ruins.
+There are so many things to including touring the street art, mezcal tasting, hiking between Pueblos Mancomunados villages in the countryside, shopping at Tlacolula Sunday Market, and visiting Monte Alban ruins and Mitla ruins.
+Hierve el Agua is also a must!

 What to eat & drink during Day of the Dead in Oaxaca